OutlawTwinCoder/Outlaw_PlaceableScript/README.md

 ## Installation

-1. Clone or download the resource into your server's `resources` directory and rename the folder to `outlaw_placeable` if needed.
+1. Clone or download the repository into your server's `resources` directory.
+The resource folder is already named `outlaw_placeable`.
 2. Add the resource to your `server.cfg` after `ox_lib` and `ox_inventory`:

    ```cfg